Donate

 Giving FAQs

-We have decided to aim for charity status.
-To do this we need to show an income of £5, 000.
+We have decided to aim for charity status to be able to apply for funding and receive extra benefits.
+To do this we need to show an income of £5k

 We need to professionalise, set priorities and be in a position to make a greater impact than at present.